 My research interests combine perspectives from social, environmental, and positive psychology.
 I am broadly interested in the interrelation between human behavior, the environment (i.e., nature, social environment), and human wellness.
 My research interests include the following:

-- The Social Psychology of Conservation: (A) How others affect our beliefs, feelings, and behavior related to the natural environment (e.g., social norms and energy efficiency), and (B) how can interventions capitalize on social psychological processes and contexts to promote caring for the environment and collective action (e.g., consumer behavior, contacting government officials).
+- The Social Psychology of Conservation: (A) How others affect our beliefs, feelings, and behavior related to the natural environment, and (B) how can interventions capitalize on social psychological processes and contexts to promote caring for the environment and individual and collective action (e.g., consumer behavior, political engagement).

 - Climate Change Attitudes and Behavior: Understanding climate change public opinion and what most strongly predicts engagement to inform interventions and communications to facilitate attitude and behavior change.

-- Climate Change Communication: How to best frame and (positively) communicate climate issues to more effectively foster concern, positive attitudes, and behavior change, such as investing in clean energy or energy efficient products.
+- Climate Change Communication: How to best frame and (positively) communicate climate issues to more effectively foster concern, positive attitudes, and pro-climate action.

-- Experiences with Nature: The positive psychological benefits people can receive from experiences with the natural world (e.g., hiking, gardening), and how connections with nature drive positive social action, such as prosocial behavior and community engagement.
+- Experiences with Nature: Understanding the positive psychological benefits people can reap from experiences with the natural world (e.g., hiking, gardening), and how connections with nature can drive pro-climate action, such as community engagement.

-Ballew, M. T., Goldberg, M. H., Rosenthal, S. A., Cutler, M. J., & Leiserowitz (under review, Frontiers in Communication).
+Ballew, M. T., Goldberg, M. H., Rosenthal, S. A., Cutler, M. J., & Leiserowitz, A. (under review, Frontiers in Communication).
 Climate change activism among Latino and White Americans.